-Steelers reinstate Joey Porter after some charges dropped
+Steelers reinstate Joey Porter after most charges dropped

 The 39-year-old Porter played 13 seasons in the NFL, including eight with the Steelers.
 He became a defensive assistant with the team in 2014 and was promoted to assistant coach in 2015.

 ''I am grateful to be allowed to return to our coaching staff this weekend,'' Porter said in a statement. ''I regret that I was involved in an incident that could have been a distraction to our team.
 Most importantly, I regret that I touched the police officer and I sincerely apologize for that action.
-Thankfully, no one was injured.
+Thankfully, no one was injured.''

+In his criminal complaint, Officer Paul Abel contends Porter grabbed both his wrists and wouldn't let go after Abel intervened in a dispute between Porter and a bouncer who refused to let Porter into a bar.
+Porter had been charged with simple assault for allegedly picking up the bouncer.

-Acting police Chief Scott Schubert this week defended Abel's decision to charge Porter, saying video the chief reviewed showed that Abel's account of what happened was accurate and he conducted himself in the professional manner.
+Acting police Chief Scott Schubert this week defended the decision to charge Porter, saying video the chief reviewed showed that Abel's account of what happened was accurate and that he conducted himself in the professional manner.
 Schubert said he reviewed unspecified videos Sunday, including some recorded by Abel's body camera, in reaching that conclusion.

-Schubert commented after Porter's arrest generated intense social media interest that prompted the Citizens Police Review Board to investigate.
+Schubert commented after Porter's arrest generated intense social media interest, which prompted the Citizens Police Review Board to investigate.

 Executive director Elizabeth Pittinger told The Associated Press this week that the board decided to review the matter because of Porter's high profile as a former star player and coach, his reputation as a ''hot head,'' and Abel's checkered past.

-Note: This story has been corrected to show that the bar altercation happened in Pittsburgh, not Miami.